Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the podcast's blend of humor and thorough research, making Mormon history engaging and relatable.
+Listeners appreciate the humor and insightful commentary that make the often complex topics of Mormon history engaging and relatable.

 Talking Points